01 of 04

 The True Percula is typically orange in color with three white bars, with the middle bar having a forward-projecting bulge.
 It has 10 (rarely 9) dorsal spines while the False Percula has 11 (rarely 10) dorsal spines.

-The True Percula usually has jet black margins of varied widths around its white bars.
+The True Percula usually has jet black margins of varying widths around its white bars.
 Quite often, these margins are quite thick and distinguishable.

 03 of 04